Our board

 Grace McCoy

 Grace is a policy nerd who is passionate about amplifying student voice to transform big messy systems.
 Grace has experience leading policy development within Commonwealth and Victorian Government agencies, with a particular focus on mental health and education.
-She currently works for the Victorian Department of Health, focussed on reforming Victoria's mental health system.
 Grace also holds experience in the not-for-profit sector, she was previously Head of Policy and Advocacy at national mental health charity SANE Australia.
+She currently works for North Western Melbourne Primary Health Network focussed on suicide prevention and Aboriginal health and wellbeing.
 In her spare time, Grace enjoys hiking, yoga and live music (not at the same time).